fleetdm/fleet/handbook/company/README.md

 ## Culture

+### Scheduling with CEO
+As Fleet grows, so does the needs on teh CEO's calendar.
+The availibility on the CEO's calendar will be coordinated between the CEO and his EA Charlie.
+To schedule, mention @Charlie Chance in the #meetings channel.

+There are a few scheduling items to consider while creating events on the CEO's calendar:
+- Additional product design review sessions are welcomed and a top priority for the CEO to get on the calendar quickly.
+- Other internal meetings and blocked time can always be moved to make room.
+- External meetings, travel, and personal commitments cannot be moved.

 ### All remote
 Fleet Device Management Inc. is an all-remote company with team members spread across four continents and eight time zones.
 The broader team of contributors [worldwide](https://github.com/fleetdm/fleet/graphs/contributors) submits patches, bug reports, troubleshooting tips, improvements, and real-world insights to Fleet's open source code base, documentation, website, and company handbook.